Order of Saint Lazarus: Royal House of France

-During the French Revolution, a decree of 30 July 1791 suppressed all royal and knightly orders in France.
-Another decree the following year confiscated all the Order's properties.
-The Holy See, which had originally created the Order, on the other hand did not suppress the order; while Louis, Count of Provence, then Grand Master of the order, who later became Louis XVIII, continued to function in exile and continued admitting various dignitaries to the order.
+During the French Revolution, a decree of 30 July 1791 suppressed all royal and knightly orders in France, followed by the confiscation of property in 1792.
+The Holy See did not suppress the order, and the Grand Master, Louis, Count of Provence (the future Louis XVIII), continued to function in exile.
+During this period, several Russian and Baltic nobles were admitted to the order, including General John Lamb, Prince Suvorov, Count Pahlen, and Count Jacob Sievers.